qemu/qemu/docs/system/riscv/sifive_u.rst

 ----------------------------------

-The ``sifive_u`` machine automatically generates a device tree blob ("dtb") which it passes to the guest.
+The ``sifive_u`` machine automatically generates a device tree blob ("dtb") which it passes to the guest, if there is no ``-dtb`` option.
 This provides information about the addresses, interrupt lines and other configuration of the various devices in the system.
 Guest software should discover the devices that are present in the generated DTB instead of using a DTB for the real hardware, as some of the devices are not modeled by QEMU and trying to access these devices may cause unexpected behavior.

+If users want to provide their own DTB, they can use the ``-dtb`` option.
+These DTBs should have the following requirements:

+* The /cpus node should contain at least one subnode for E51 and the number of subnodes should match QEMU's ``-smp`` option
+* The /memory reg size should match QEMU’s selected ram_size via ``-m``
+* Should contain a node for the CLINT device with a compatible string "riscv,clint0" if using with OpenSBI BIOS images

 Boot options
 ------------